1nfocalypse/Reason/README.md

 is more time for thinking, and less time spent waiting.

 # Contributing and License
-Reason is GNU GPLv3 softare, meaning anyone is free to contribute, download, and modify the software however they see fit.
-However, you may not bring any variation of the software to the commercial market.
+This software is FOSS and licensed under GNU GPLv3.
+As such, no warranty or liability are offered, but you are free to do nearly anything else with it.
+For more information, please view the license availabile in the repository.

 # Disclaimer
 By using Reason, you assume all responsibility incurred through its usage.
 To avoid penalties, I suggest only employing it against systems for which you